MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  The return value identifies characteristics of the currently selected font.
 For a complete listing of possible values, see [GetFontLanguageInfo](http://msdn.microsoft.com/library/windows/desktop/dd144886).

 ### Remarks
- This member function emulates the functionality of the function [GetFontLanguageInfo](http://msdn.microsoft.com/library/windows/desktop/dd144886), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function emulates the functionality of the function [GetFontLanguageInfo](http://msdn.microsoft.com/library/windows/desktop/dd144886), as described in the Windows SDK.

 ##  <a name="getglyphoutline"></a>  CDC::GetGlyphOutline
  Retrieves the outline curve or bitmap for an outline character in the current font.